Beam-Impact/beam-salesforce-cartridge/page-designer-components.md

 ### Notes

-Mobile phone, tablet mode will show 2 rows x 1 column Desktop mode will show 1 row by 2 columns.
+Mobile phone and tablet mode show two rows by one column.
+Desktop mode shows one row by two columns.

 [Return to top](#Page-Designer-Components-for-Storefront-Reference-Architecture)